 - 4.3.1.
-An announcement about the closing of nominations and the positions open for election will be made by the facilitator shortly after the start of the meeting. - 4.3.2.
-Nominations will be accepted for one (1) hour after that announcement. - 4.3.3.
-Once the nominations are closed the Returning Officer will announce the nominees and ask the meeting to take statements from candidates (time permitting). - 4.4.
-Ballot Draw.
-Creation and Distribution of Ballots - 4.4.1.
+Close of nominations will occur 2 weeks prior to the State Council meeting. - 4.3.2.
+Extra close of nomination provisions (in Addition to By-Law 2.1 Section 3.3); - 4.3.2.1.
+The internal elections nomination form, as specified in Appendix 1 to this by-law must be completed by each Applicant; - 4.3.3.
+Once nominations are closed, the Returning Officer will announce the nominees and issue to Delegates a candidate newsletter, incorporating the internal elections nomination form responses.
+This newsletter must be provided to delegates at least 1 week prior to the State Council meeting. - 4.4.
+Ballot Draw, Creation and Distribution of Ballots - 4.4.1.
 Ballots containing candidate names, election details and the voter instructions will be drawn. - 4.4.2.
 The order of ballot is random. - 4.4.3.
 Ballot distribution will be done based on the proxy list.
 The Returning Officer will prepare and group ballots and hand them to the delegate or proxy. - 4.4.4.
 For Delegates who are connecting to the meeting online, an appropriate online option will be immediately deployed.